h2lab/smartleia-target-funcard/README.md

 AES (NOTE: although some APDUs setting masks are present, these are not used and are here for future evolutions).

-The `pin_timing_attacks.py` extracts a secret PIN from the programmed funcard using a **timing attack** that exploits the dummy algorithm sued to check the PIN.
+The `pin_timing_attacks.py` extracts a secret PIN from the programmed funcard using a **timing attack** that exploits the dummy algorithm used to check the PIN.
 In order for this attack to succeed, a timing oracle is needed.
 Since such a timing oracle exploits variations of less than milliseconds, a proper time measurement for APDUs is necessary.
 This script shows that LEIA's timing feature can be of use here: a regular smart card reader is not able to extract the secret (at least with the basic approach used using LEIA).
 You can test LEIA's timing extraction with the `USE_LEIA=True`, and PCSC based (using a regular reader or LEIA in PCSC mode) using the